Norman Gifford: One Day captain

 Gifford's England career, however, was not quite over.
 He made his One Day International debut – extraordinarily as captain – in the absence of David Gower who was being rested, at the age of 44 in the 1984/85 Rothmans Four-Nations Cup contest in Sharjah.
 England lost both their matches, against Australia and Pakistan, but Gifford showed that he still had the ability in the second game when he took 4–23 including the prize wicket of Imran Khan for a first-ball duck.
 Despite this performance, however, these two games proved to be the extent of Gifford's brief ODI career.

-Later years
+Later life and death

 Gifford continued to play for Warwickshire into his late forties, and when he retired from playing at the age of 48 in 1988, he had taken 2,068 first-class wickets.
 The reduction in the amount of first-class cricket played means that he is likely to remain the last man to reach the 2,000 mark.
 Never much of a batsman, he made only three half-centuries in more than 800 innings, his 7,000 runs coming at an average of just 13.
 After retirement, Gifford went into coaching and became coach of first Sussex, and then Durham.